HengyuGu1994/AppleWatchRing/README.md

 ## Introduction

-The Apple Watch diagram is intuitional visualization of  <br />
+The Apple Watch diagram is originally an intuitional visualization of multilevel physical attributes, ranging from the fundamental aspects of human activities to additional items that are of concern.
+The package makes use of the idea and develops a visualization technique that inherits the patterns but extends it to higher dimensions and broader prospects. <br />

-By applying the Voronoi-based migration **Kaleidoscope diagram** and integrating it with the **sunburst treemap** [(Jahn et al., 2021)](https://github.com/m-jahn/WeightedTreemaps), the function visualizes migration from different time periods and focalizes on the relative status of each migration body as origin or destination. <br />
+It is capable of quantifying various types of data based on the same means of measurement (the radius of rings) while disregarding the differences in scales, units and specialties.
+Each attribute is set with a threshold or benchmark value against which intragroup comparisons can be facilitated. <br />

-By attributing different colors to groups and differentiating **in-** and **outflows** with **deep** and **light** shades, information about each body’s weight in the migration network is gained from their size in the diagrams, and variable as well as invariable patterns are observed from the trends. <br />
+It is also worthwhile that an intergroup comparison may be feasible by juxtaposing two Apple Watch-type ring sets, and their own strenghs, weaknesses and balances will be easily visible.
+Whether it be vertical or horizontal comparison, the AppleWatchRing package can serve its purpose on a lot of occasions <br />

 <p float="center">
   <img src="https://github.com/PunjabNamaskar/AppleWatchRing/blob/main/panel.png" width=18% height=18% />